tuckerconnelly/principles/readme.md

  * Double do instead of double check.
  * Write a good example before delegating.
  * When working with new employees, start tasks three weeks before they're due--1 week to complete the task, 1 week to review, and 1 week for you to re-do it for them if necessary.
- * Develop as if you're spending God's (or your own) money.
+ * Develop as if you're spending God's (or your a higher power's) money.

-## Strategy

- * Identify profitable markets.
-Don’t build software for airlines.
- * Calculate the net present value when weighing choices.
- * Make many small, fast, high-risk bets with definite end points and definite results.
- * Bets/experiments/projects should build on one another.
- * Move as fast as possible, don’t get too invested in any one solution.
- * Quality follows a u-shape curve in relation to time--moving as fast as possible gives enormous bang-for-buck.
-Taking a medium amount of time is worst.

 ## Hiring